Watford has announced that Quique Sanchez Flores will become their manager for the second time, after the club sacked Javi Gracia yesterday.

 It turned into a nightmare from then on however, with his bizarre press conference rants and jibes at his own players now becoming an apparent staple of his managerial style.
 He left before the midway point of the season, having overseen one of the worst title defences in living memory.

-José almost made a sensational return to Real Madrid earlier this year, but it was vetoed by the powers that be, and with good reason.
+José almost made a sensational return to Real Madrid last year, but it was vetoed by the powers that be, and with good reason.

 From the man who succeeded Louis Van Gaal, to the man who doled out his most devastating defeat.